 Crusty bread, real butter and a heaping spoonful of Homemade White Peach Preserves with Cherries and Pecans.
-Life is good and all is well in the world, at least in my little world.
-The cherries and pecans are what give these preserves an added twist and transport them to a whole new “canning” dimension.
+The cherries and pecans are what give these preserves an added twist and transport them to a whole new "canning" dimension.
 Not only does it taste scrumptious, but the jars themselves are a beautiful presentation for a homemade gift idea.

 The last time I remember canning these Homemade Peach Preserves with Cherries and Pecans was back in the Fall of 2008.
 My mom and my daughter in law (although I consider her my own) and I ventured one Saturday to an apple and peach orchard.
 We spent the whole afternoon “hunting” luscious fruit as we meandered through the low hanging, heavy laden branches.
 The experience of "U-Pick Orchards" is more than fruit gathering.
 It’s the wonder of nature, the aroma of freshly picked fruit and an adventure shared with those you love.
 We were like giggling little girls that day, peach juice dripping from our chins and forearms as we indulged under a shaded canopy of peach trees.

 Sweet Memories of Times Gone By